-For the first time ever, you can now buy junk silver bags in increments of just $10 face value, which contains 7.15 ounces of silver.
+For the first time, you can now buy junk silver bags in increments of just $10 face value, which contain 7.15 ounces of silver.
 Grab a few bags of these 90% silver dimes/quarters or half dollars online right now!

 How Precious Metals Fare When Stocks Head South

 It's not our business to forecast stock prices, and we certainly don't rule out the possibility of continued gains in nominal terms for the major equity indexes.
-But it is worth taking into account how precious metals have performed historically when stocks have entered bear markets in real terms (1970s) and in nominal terms as well (2001-2002, 2008).
+But it is worth taking into account how precious metals have performed historically when stocks entered bear markets in real terms (the 1970s) and nominal terms as well (2001-2002, 2008).

 Now may prove to be another of the great opportunities in history for investors to trade out of an overheated stock market and into precious metals – or at least move to hedge their stock portfolios with a significant allocation to physical gold and silver.